Moment

 2. How Focal Length Affects the Images

-Choosing a focal length has everything to do with what scene you're shooting and how you wish to showcase the subject.
+Choosing a focal length has everything to do with what scene you're shooting and how you want to show off the subject.
 What’s the depth of field, and how do you want it to be stylized?
 Below are various focal lengths, their strengths, and which scenes are best for each.

 Wide Angle